 b = a[5] #=> IndexError: string index out of range

 Vulnerabilities associated with runtime exceptions are addressed in clause 6.36.

+Python programs, however, often include extension modules written in C or C++, and any string types used for those modules will be C-based string types which have the vulnerability.

+6.6.2 Guidance to language users

+Where C style strings or C++ style strings are used, follow the guidance of ISO IEC TR 24772-3:2020.

 6.8 Buffer Boundary Violation [HCB]